-Staff are recommending a public hearing be scheduled at this time.
-The public hearing will have to be scheduled outside of a regular LTC meeting in mid-September 2022.
+Staff are recommending a community information and public hearing be scheduled at this time.
+The community information meeting will be scheduled online in mid-September.
+The public hearing will have to be scheduled outside of a regular LTC meeting in mid-October 2022.
 The LTC may consider potential dates and request staff to schedule the meetings accordingly.
-Staff will circulate notification of the public hearing in advance of the meeting date.
+Staff will circulate notification of the community information meeting and public hearing in advance of the meeting date.